-Compensation and Recipient Determination of Amount Estimated Amount Performance Participation Allocation -The Special Limited Partner So long as the Advisory Agreement has not been terminated, the Special Limited Partner holds a performance participation interest in the Operating Partnership that entitles it to receive an allocation from our Operating Partnership equal to 12.5% of the Total Return, subject to a 5% Hurdle Amount and a High Water Mark, with a Catch-Up (each term as defined herein).
+Type of Compensation and Recipient Determination of Amount Estimated Amount Performance Participation Allocation -The Special Limited Partner So long as the Advisory Agreement has not been terminated, the Special Limited Partner holds a performance participation interest in the Operating Partnership that entitles it to receive an allocation from our Operating Partnership equal to 12.5% of the Total Return, subject to a 5% Hurdle Amount and a High Water Mark, with a Catch-Up (each term as defined herein).
 Such allocation is made annually and accrues monthly.
 Actual amounts of the performance participation depend upon the Operating Partnership's actual annual total return and therefore, cannot be calculated at this time.
 For a detailed explanation of how the performance participation allocation is calculated, see "Summary of Our Operating Partnership Agreement-Special Limited Partner Interest."
 For a hypothetical calculation of the performance participation calculation, see "Compensation-Performance Participation Allocation Example."
-Fees from Other Services - Affiliates of the Adviser We retain certain of the Adviser's affiliates, from time to time, for services relating to our investments or our operations, which may include accounting and audit services, account management services, corporate secretarial services, data management services, directorship services, information technology services, finance/budget services, human resources, judicial processes, legal services, operational services, risk management services, tax services, treasury services, loan management services, tax services, transaction support services (which may consist of assembling relevant information with respect to investment acquisitions and dispositions, conducting financial and market analyses, coordinating closing and post-closing procedures, coordinating of design and development works, coordinating with brokers, lawyers, accountants and other advisors, assisting with due diligence, site visits and other services), transaction consulting services and other similar operational matters.
-Any fees paid to the Adviser's affiliates for any such services will not reduce the management fee.
+Fees from Other Services We retain certain of the Adviser's affiliates, from time to time, for services relating to our investments or our operations, which may include accounting and audit services, account management services, corporate secretarial services, data management services, directorship services, information technology services, finance/budget services, human resources, judicial processes, legal services, operational services, risk management services, tax services, treasury services, loan management services, construction management services, property management services, leasing services, transaction support services (which may consist of assembling relevant information with respect to investment acquisitions and dispositions, conducting financial and market analyses, coordinating closing and post-closing procedures, coordinating of design and development works, coordinating with brokers, lawyers, accountants and other advisors, assisting with due diligence, site visits and other services), transaction consulting services and other similar operational matters.
+Our Operating Partnership or its subsidiary may also issue equity incentive compensation to certain employees of such affiliates for services provided.
+Any compensation paid to the Adviser's affiliates for any such services will not reduce the management fee or performance participation allocation.
 Any such arrangements will be at or below market rates.
-Our Operating Partnership or its subsidiary may also issue equity incentive compensation to the senior executive officers of such affiliates for services provided.
 Actual amounts depend on to what extent affiliates of the Adviser are actually engaged to perform such services.